MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 You can customize the default fallback responses in the survey interactions.

 You cannot create a [Fallback dialog](conversation-builder-dialogs-fallback-dialogs.html).

+#### Adding standard interactions

+You can use only a subset of the standard interaction types in the Survey dialog; unavailable interactions are hidden from view on the toolbar.

+Use the standard interactions to ask questions that reflect your brand's custom key performance indicators (KPIs) and/or other free-text questions.
+For example, you might want to obtain the consumer's age.

 #### Closing the conversation